john-exe-sj/Dollie/README.md

 **Session cleanup issues**:
 - Sessions automatically clean up after 24 hours of inactivity
 - Manual cleanup runs every hour in the background

+### Docker Issues

+**Container won't start**:
+- Check if all environment variables are set correctly
+- Verify the `.env` file exists and has proper values
+- Check container logs: `docker logs dollie-discord-bot`

+**Permission issues**:
+- Ensure the output directory has proper permissions
+- The container runs as a non-root user for security

+**Build failures**:
+- Clear Docker cache: `docker system prune -a`
+- Rebuild without cache: `docker build --no-cache -t dollie-bot .`

+**Docker Compose issues**:
+- Check if ports are already in use
+- Verify the compose file syntax: `docker-compose config`

 ## 🤝 Contributing